F0903/dr-downloader-cli/README.md

 [![Rust](https://github.com/F0903/dr-downloader/actions/workflows/rust.yml/badge.svg?branch=master)](https://github.com/F0903/dr-downloader/actions/workflows/rust.yml)
 [![Crates.io](https://shields.io/crates/v/dr-downloader.svg)](https://crates.io/crates/dr-downloader)

-A command-line downloader that downloads media from DR (Danish Broadcasting Corporation) in parallel, and converts them to convenient MP4 files.
+A command-line downloader that downloads media from DR (Danish Broadcasting Corporation) in parallel, and converts them to convenient MP4 files (or any other format you'd like).

 To use, launch the executeable and use the commands below. (also works by passing launch arguments) To use as a library, [use the dedicated library instead.](https://github.com/F0903/dr-downloader)